Rainbow Brite: Fifth Generation: Hallmark Toys

 Hallmark introduced the fifth generation of Rainbow Brite toys, along with clothing and other merchandise in July 2015.
 A limited edition line of Rainbow Brite Itty Bittys featuring Rainbow Brite, Twink, Champ, O.J., Lucky and I.Q. arrived first, each produced in limited quantities of 500 units.
 The demand led to Hallmark reissuing the Itty Bittys with slightly revised designs in much greater numbers along with the first Rainbow Brite Itty Bittys boxed set featuring Red Butler, Romeo, Indigo and Hammy.
 These items were followed by an 8" Twink plush and 11" Starlite plush in September 2015, as well as a 16" Rainbow Brite doll that November.

-In 2016 Hallmark released another Itty Bitty boxed set featuring Patty O'Green, Buddy Blue, Lucky & Champ.
-A 24" Rainbow Brite Jumbo Itty Bitty arrived in December.
-A limited edition Shy Violet Itty Bitty was released as a Hallmark online exclusive that Summer.
-In Fall of 2016 many new Rainbow Brite items were available at Hallmark stores and online, including several new story and activity books, a new range of greeting cards, and a 1,000 piece Rainbow Land puzzle.
-A Starlite Itty Bitty was released in November, as well as 11" Sunriser and Skydancer plushes, and for the first time ever a 16" Stormy doll.
-Packaging for the single items consists only of attached tags with the product name, Hallmark logo, copyright notice and barcode, while the boxed sets feature Rainbow Land displayable backgrounds.
-These toys are sold only in the United States and Canada.
-Additionally, Hallmark Keepsake Rainbow Brite holiday ornaments were sold in 2015 (a reissue of Hallmark's 2013 ornament) and 2016.

 A Rainbow Brite comic was published by Dynamite Entertainment for five issues from October 2018 to February 2019.

+Upcoming Sixth Generation

+On October 14, 2024, it was announced a CGI-animated series and theatrical film are currently in the works.
+The film will be produced by Hallmark, Crayola Studios and Original Film with Neal H. Moritz and Toby Ascher on board, while the series will be produced by Cake Entertainment.
+Crayola will also handle the licensing and merchandising for the new series.